Many Happy Returns aims to enable reusable packaging systems and so reduce the need for single-use plastic.

 But what role does a linguist have in reducing plastic waste?
 And why are insights from psychology useful?

 Well, a reuse system is no good if people won't use it.
 So, we will explore the language that is used by people and organisations to describe plastics and identify how language can be used as a tool to change behaviour.
 The School of English wrote a great piece explaining more about this.

 Alongside this, psychology will help us to identify what people are willing to reuse, what factors influence these decisions, and at what point reuse becomes unacceptable.

 Project partners include: Morrisons, Ocado, Co-op, M&S, Nestle, packaging manufacturer Berry Global, design agency Touch, and zero-waste store pioneers Unpackaged and OPRL (On Pack Recycling Label).

 Many Happy Returns (MHR) was announced in December 2020.
-The funding for MHR is part of the Enabling Research competition in the Smart Sustainable Plastic Packaging Challenge (SSPP).
+Our funding is part of the Smart Sustainable Plastic Packaging challenge at UK Research and Innovation.
 SSPP aims to establish the UK as an innovator in developing sustainable plastic packaging, with a view to significantly reduce plastic pollution by 2025.